loudingspace/multinational-retail-data-centralisation/README.md

 Note that it is "avaliable" not "available".

-TODO: In Milestone 2, we created a date field for the dim_date_times.
-I now realise that this will remove the time information, so we need to revisit this and make sure that a separate time column exists.

 We then created primary keys in each of the tables that are references in orders_table, namely:

     ALTER TABLE dim_date_times ADD PRIMARY KEY (date_uuid);